- Our library brochure is a handy guide to what you’ll find in the library, what you can access online, and how to borrow and return materials.

-Search our extensive online catalogue and you can request books and videos from the search results page.
+Search our extensive online catalogue and you can request books and DVDs from the search results page.
 They’ll be mailed directly to your home or school address – free of charge.

 Search research databases to access thousands of full-text journal articles through EBSCOhost, the world’s foremost research database service.